The Bankrate promise

-In general, you should pay off your car loan early if you don’t have other high-interest debt or pressing expenses to worry about.
-However, if that money could be better spent elsewhere, paying off your car loan early may not be the best choice.
+Generally, you should pay off your car loan early if you don’t have other high-interest debt or pressing expenses to worry about.
+But if that money could be better spent elsewhere, paying off your car loan early may not be the best choice.

 When does paying off a car loan early make sense?

 There are a few scenarios where it might make sense to focus your efforts on eliminating your auto loan debt.
-Here are some qualifiers that can help you decide whether it makes sense for your finances:
+Consider whether these apply to you:

 - You don’t have higher-interest debt and want to free up the cash for other financial goals.